-- People and their families were involved in the planning of and decisions over care. - The service was effective at promoting people's independence.
-This included personal care and daily activities such as laundry, cleaning their home, shopping, preparing snacks and drinks. - People could spend time in their bedrooms or the lounges to enjoy time in private, to enjoy music, television, drawing and painting. - Staff had received training in the General Data Protection Regulations and confidential records were stored securely.
+- People and their families were involved in the planning of and decisions over care.
+People had allocated key workers, who took responsibility for their individual care planning and review. - •The service was effective at promoting people's independence.
+People had made achievements, made possible by the persistence of staff.
+This included personal care and daily activities such as laundry, cleaning their home, shopping, preparing snacks and drinks. - People spent time in their bedrooms or one of the two lounges to enjoy time in private, to enjoy music, television, drawing and painting. - Staff had received training in the General Data Protection Regulations and confidential records were stored securely.